What Is an Individual Business? Everything You Need to Know

 A sole proprietorship that has a turnover of 100,000 CHF or more is required to register an inscription in the Commercial Registry.
 For those businesses under this threshold, it is voluntary.
 Some professions are exempt from this requirement, such as medics and lawyers.

 Those in the Commercial Registry are also required to follow the rules for Commercial Accounting through double entry accounts with:

 Even for businesses that are not registered, it is a good idea to keep good records for many reasons.

 There are different types of incorporated businesses.
 Your business is a partnership if it is incorporated as a partnership.
 A partnership files business income and expenses on Form 1065.
 Partnerships are considered separate entities from their owners.
 A partnership must have at least two shareholders and at least one general partner who assumes unlimited liability for the business.
 In a partnership, all profits and losses are distributed directly among the shareholders.

 Your business is a corporation if it is incorporated and you file your income and expenses using Form 1120 or 1120s.
 Shareholders within a corporation have the protection of limited liability.
 Corporations also have full control of their profits and whether they are kept or distributed.

 Corporations must have at least one shareholder and be for-profit businesses.
 They are able to operate for an unlimited amount of time at a loss.

 If you need help with an individual business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.